Travel agent etiquette travelers should follow: Be specific.

 5. “Best” — as in the best hotel, best cruise line, etc.

 The problem here is that the forbidden word is so subjective.
 Leaving price out of it, even when money is no object, “best” might be a classic hotel or a more modern property.
-Or, it might be the least trendy, or the most trendy, etc. As with “nice,” it’s much more helpful to say what the most important things are to a traveler in a hotel.
+Or, it might be the least trendy or the most trendy, etc. As with “nice,” it’s much more helpful to say what the most important things are to a traveler in a hotel.
 A very helpful piece of information when travelers don’t know a destination is to tell an agent what favorite hotels they have stayed at in the past and what they liked.
 Then, the agent can try to come up with the same style property.

-The short version of all this: travelers should be specific when they can.
+The short version of all this: Travelers should be specific when they can.
 It’s not just about time; it’s also about getting the trip travelers want, with as little back and forth as possible.

 In time, if travelers work with the same agent regularly, that agent can probably start doing some mind-reading.
 Many travel agents know their clients’ preferences better than their own spouses do.
 But, when working with travel agents, travelers need to start somewhere — objectively, not subjectively.
-Don’t use these 5 forbidden words.
+Don’t use these five forbidden words.

 READ ALSO: